Srinoid/photo-picker-plus-android/PhotoPickerPlusTutorial/README.md

 PhotoPickerPlusTutorialApp can also be neglected by registering PhotoPickerPlusApp into the manifest instead of PhotoPickerPlusTutoiralApp if the developer doesn't have the need for extending the Application class.

 ##PhotoPickerPlusTutorialActivity.java
-This class is an Activity class.
-It contains a Button and a GridView.
+This Activity class contains a Button and a GridView.
 When the button is clicked, PhotoPickerPlusIntentWrapper starts ChooseServiceActivity.
 PhotoPickerPlusIntentWrapper is a wrapper class that wraps the parameters needed for the intent.

 <pre><code>
 private class OnPhotoPickerClickListener implements OnClickListener {